Moneytree: Controversy

-Fines and non-compliance
+Fines, incidents, and non-compliance

 In 2010, Moneytree was accused of "skirting" consumer laws which prohibit borrowers from taking out more than eight payday loans in a 12-month period.
 When pressed by the Kitsap Sun, Moneytree CEO Dennis Bassford responded by saying that Moneytree and Washington State Department of Financial Institutions “just interpret[ed] the statute differently.”

 In March 2016, Moneytree fell victim to a CEO Email scam.
-A scammer impersonating Bassford send an email to the payroll department requesting names, home addresses, social security numbers, birthdates and W2 information of employees.
+A scammer impersonating Bassford send an email to the payroll department requesting names, home addresses, social security numbers, birth dates and W2 information of employees.
 In a letter to employees detailing the breach, Bassford said the following: "Unfortunately, this request was not recognized as a scam, and the information about current and former Team Members who worked in the US at Moneytree in 2015 or were hired in early 2016 was disclosed.
 The good news is that our servers and security systems were not breached, and our millions of customer records were not affected.
-The bad news is that our Team Members’ information has been compromised."In 2016, the Consumer Financial Protection Bureau fined Moneytree $505,000 for deceptive advertising and collections practices.
-The fine consisted of a consumer refund of $255,000, and a civil penalty of $250,000.
-The CFBP alleged that Moneytree broke the law twice: in 2014 and 2015, Moneytree sent out mailers that threatened to repossess the cars and trucks of 490 customers who were delinquent on loans.
-The next year, in March 2015, Moneytree left a percent sign off of an advertisement for their check cashing services in what the CFBP called "misleading," though Moneytree insisted it was an isolated incident and purely accidental.
+The bad news is that our Team Members’ information has been compromised."In 2016, the Consumer Financial Protection Bureau fined Moneytree for deceptive advertising and collections practices spanning two incidents: in 2014 and 2015, Moneytree sent out mailers that threatened to repossess the cars and trucks of 490 customers who were delinquent on loans.
+Also in March 2015, Moneytree left a percent sign off of an advertisement for their check cashing services in what the CFBP called "misleading," though Moneytree insisted it was an isolated incident and purely accidental.
+For these incidents, the CFBP fined Moneytree $505,000: $255,000 in consumer refunds, and a civil penalty of $250,000.

 Impact of COVID-19 and beyond

-In 2020, during the COVID-19 pandemic, Dennis Bassford stated in an interview that the company was facing dire straits.
-He told KUOW, Seattle's public radio affiliate, that business had decreased by 75% saying "We laid off 160 people this week.
-I laid off 35 people at the end of March.
+Before the COVID-19 pandemic, Moneytree had around 120 stores across five states (Washington, California, Colorado, Idaho, and Nevada) and one Canadian province (British Columbia).
+When interviewed by Seattle's public radio affiliate KUOW in June 2020, Dennis Bassford stated that business had decreased by 75%.
+"We laid off 160 people this week," he said.
+"I laid off 35 people at the end of March.
 I'm closing over 20 stores."

-Official numbers aren't available, but the Moneytree website claims to have "over 80 locations" as of 2022, representing around 40 stores closed in the previous two years.
+By the end of 2024, Moneytree's website lists 64 remaining locations, almost half of what it was before COVID.
+However, they now offer all of their products online to residents of those states.
+All five of their stores in British Columbia are now closed.